In this chapter:

 A definite history of immediate allergic reaction to any other product is considered as a precaution but not a contraindication to vaccination with mRNA-CV.
-A slightly increased risk of a severe allergic response in individuals who have had a previous anaphylaxis-type reaction needs to be balanced against the risk of SARS-CoV-2 exposure and severe COVID-19.
-These individuals can still receive mRNA-CV and should be observed for 30 minutes after vaccination in health care settings, where anaphylaxis can be immediately treated with adrenaline.
+A slightly increased risk of a severe allergic response in individuals who have had a previous anaphylaxis-type reaction needs to be balanced against the risk of SARS-CoV-2 exposure and severe COVID‑19.
+These individuals can still receive mRNA-CV and observation extended to 30 minutes after vaccination in health care settings, where anaphylaxis can be immediately treated with adrenaline.

 Pregnancy is a precaution for mRNA-CV.
 To date, previous clinical studies have not investigated the mRNA vaccine in pregnancy – a phase II/III clinical trial is underway in the US.
 Based on how the vaccine works, it is unlikely to pose a specific risk when given to pregnant women.
 Increased risk of severe COVID‑19 disease in pregnancy and adverse fetal outcomes have been documented.

 - It is recommended to delay vaccination until after delivery if the pregnant woman is at low risk of exposure, but for those at risk of exposure to SARS-CoV-2, vaccination can be offered with informed consent.

 - Routine testing for pregnancy before COVID‑19 vaccination is not recommended.

 - Women who are trying to become pregnant do not need to avoid pregnancy after receiving mRNA-CV.